Nathan-Mather/Mather-Code-Examples/ReadMe.txt

 This incolves interacting with the webiste and so I use Rselenium.

+Stata:
+completer_regressions
+cte_vs_mich_sum_stats
+Examples of running various regressions and creating summary stats.
+I have used Stata much less than R but am certainly able to perform normal tasks and can read and understand code.

 These are just a handful of examples from the many different things I have worked on.